ding-co/TIL/Git&Github/Git&Github.md

 ### _`Trying out Github`_

-- we can use Github desktop
+- We can use Github desktop
-- publish file to Github
+- Publish file to Github

 <br/>